MikeBeller/janet-benchmarksgame/fannkuch/README.md

 Compare to fannkuch.py: 4.8s, fannkuch.lua: 2.8s

+Note that most of the time is spent on flipping, so do some testing to figure out how to speed it up.
+See fliptest.janet

+Figured out that (in a n) is way faster than (a n), and you can see it by doing (disasm (fn [a] (in a 2))) vs the same for (a 2) -- the former is a single op and the latter calls "a" with arg 2.

+Also determined that if you can unroll the loops you can double the speed.

 ## Multithreaded version

 * fannkuch3.janet: **2.4s** real or **9.4s** user on a 4-core system